tanchaowen84/voice-clone/VOICE_CLONE_SETUP.md

 1. **Create a Voice Clone**:
    - Upload a clear audio sample (at least 30 seconds recommended)
    - Enter a name for your voice
+   - Provide your full name and email address
    - Select the gender
-   - Check the consent checkbox
+   - Check the consent checkbox (confirms voice ownership and consent to provide personal information)
    - Click "Create Voice Clone"

 2. **Generate Speech**: